WakiMak/trentent.github.io-forked/_posts/2017-07-06-check-for-numa-within-a-vm-guest-with-powershell.md

             $NUMA = $true
         }</pre>

-I was going to use this to detect NUMA and configure a network adapter RSS based upon NUMA configuration&#8230; Â But I&#8217;m getting lazy and am going to ignore it. Â But I don&#8217;t want this code to go away. Â So here it is. Â A way to detect if you are on a NUMA system in a guest VM in Powershell.
+I was going to use this to detect NUMA and configure a network adapter RSS based upon NUMA configuration... Â But I'm getting lazy and am going to ignore it. Â But I don't want this code to go away. Â So here it is. Â A way to detect if you are on a NUMA system in a guest VM in Powershell.

 <img class="aligncenter size-full wp-image-2498" src="http://theorypc.ca/wp-content/uploads/2017/07/Powershell_results.png" alt="" width="1539" height="461" srcset="http://theorypc.ca/wp-content/uploads/2017/07/Powershell_results.png 1539w, http://theorypc.ca/wp-content/uploads/2017/07/Powershell_results-300x90.png 300w, http://theorypc.ca/wp-content/uploads/2017/07/Powershell_results-768x230.png 768w" sizes="(max-width: 1539px) 100vw, 1539px" />

-If you have greater than &#8220;1&#8221; for the NumaNode count then NUMA is present.
+If you have greater than "1" for the NumaNode count then NUMA is present.

 CoreInfo.exe result on the same system: